 Tab.
-19 - contains time series of person's at-risk-of-poverty rate since 2006.
-Pensions from private pension schemes have been included in the disposable income since 2009; therefore the results were based on this adjusted income even for the years preceding 2009.
+19 - contains time series of person's at-risk-of-poverty rate since 2007.
+Pensions from private pension schemes have been included in the disposable income since 2009; therefore the results for the years preceding 2009 were adjusted to employ the new definition of disposable income.

 The calculation of the at-risk-of poverty rate is based on the equivalised disposable income, which is a ratio obtained by dividing the disposable income of a household by the number of its adult equivalents (modified OECD scale).
 The resulting equivalised income is assigned to all the members of the given household (all persons in the household have the same income).
 The poverty threshold is then identified in the dataset of all persons ordered by their equivalised income.
 The most frequently used threshold is defined as 60 per cent of the median equivalised income.
+There are time series of the at-risk-of poverty rate using 60 per cent and 70 per cent threshold in the table 19.
 The at-risk-of-poverty rate is then the percentage share of people with equivalised income lower than the threshold in the population group we are interested in (e.g. males or old-age pensioners).
 This methodology is applied throughout the EU states and enables international comparisons within the EU.

-Prevailing economic activity in this table corresponds to the definition already mentioned in chapter 2.1.
-For inclusion to this part of the table, the activity must last at least 7 months of the reference year 2010.
+Prevailing economic activity in tables 19 to 21 corresponds to the definition already mentioned in chapter 2.1.
+For inclusion in this part of the table, the activity has to last at least 7 months of the reference year 2011.
 Persons not fulfilling this condition were not included in this calculation.

-The table is supplemented by selected indicators of income poverty, which characterize in more detail the variability of income and give further, more detailed, information on poverty.
+Tab.
+19 is supplemented by selected indicators of income poverty, which characterize variability of income in more detail.

-Quintile share ratio S80/S20 - is the ratio calculated as the sum of equivalised income of the 20 percent of percent with the highest income (fifth quintile) and the sum of equivalised income of the 20 percent of persons with the lowest income (first quintile).
+Quintile share ratio S80/S20 - is the ratio calculated as the sum of equivalised income of the 20 percent of percent with the highest income (fifth quintile) divided by the sum of equivalised income of the 20 percent of persons with the lowest income (first quintile).
 Higher values of this ratio mean higher differentiation of incomes.

-Relative median at-risk-of poverty gap - is the difference between the median income of those under the poverty line and the value of the poverty threshold expressed as percentage of the value of the poverty threshold.
+Relative median at-risk-of poverty gap - is the difference between the median income of those under the poverty line and the value of the poverty threshold expressed as a percentage of the poverty threshold.
 Higher value of this indicator means a deeper fall of persons under the poverty threshold.
 This indicator was calculated for the poverty threshold at 60 percent of the median.